Skip to main content

 Smörgåstårta

-Savory sandwich cake consisting of layers of bread, creamy fillings, and decorative toppings like shrimp, salmon, eggs, and vegetables - served at celebrations.
+Savory sandwich cake layered with bread and creamy fillings, then topped with shrimp, salmon, eggs, and vegetables.
+It's served at celebrations.

 Allergens: